Funky Frame

-A comprehensive guide to building modern, secure, real-time web applications with Perl and vanilla JavaScript.
+Building modern, secure, real-time web applications with vanilla JavaScript.

 What is a PSPWA?

 PSPWA stands for Progressive Single Page Web Application.
-It's what happens when a PWA and an SPA have a baby, and that baby is raised by a camel who really cares about user experience.
+It's what happens when a PWA and an SPA have a baby, and that baby really cares about user experience.

 The Family Tree